gravitymonkey/ferric/docs/PRD.md

   - Shuffle
   - Repeat (off / one / all)
 - Switch between list and now-playing focused views

+### Phase 1.5 UX Baseline (Implemented)

+The current Phase 1 UX baseline includes the following behaviors and should be treated as the parity target for Phase 2 integration:

+1. List vs track-detail interaction model
+   - Clicking a track row selects that track and opens the individual track view without auto-play.
+   - Clicking a track play button starts/pauses playback for that specific track.
+2. Individual track view semantics
+   - The individual view shows the selected track detail.
+   - Play/pause actions target the selected track.
+   - If the selected track was playing and auto-advances at end-of-track, the view follows to the new playing track.
+3. Seeking model
+   - Scrubber timeline is the primary seek control in individual view (click + drag).
+   - ±10 second controls are not present in individual view UI.
+4. Global playback cues
+   - A mini now-playing chip appears outside list view while playback is active.
+   - Clicking the mini now-playing chip jumps the detail view to the actively playing track.
+5. Artwork presentation
+   - Track artwork is shown in both list rows and individual view with fallback rendering when missing.

 ### Media Profile (Phase 1 Default)